srujayk/HackClub-React/Workshop 2/Workshop 2.md

 To get your environment set up, head over to [Repl.it](http://repl.it) and create an account or log in.

 Then, go to [this Repl](https://repl.it/@srujayk/hackernewsclone-blank), which contains some basic starter code for this workshop.
 Click the **fork** button near the top menu to create a copy of this code that you can start editing.

+The CSS for this workshop has been pre-made for you, so we can focus on React.
+You can check it out in `App.css`.

 ### Firebase
 To get set up with Firebase, first head over to [firebase.google.com](http://firebase.google.com), and click **Go to Console** in the top right.